tomhendra/peronsal-site/src/lib/content/cloudflare-resolve-www.md

 - 301 - Permanent Redirect
 - `https://yourdomain.com/$1`

-And that is all there is too it!
+And that is all there is to it!